 The word “sustainable” has slowly crawled into our lives and we have more and more such options in different aspects of life – from sustainable coffee to sustainable cotton.
 Now the question arises, can one of our favorite textiles ever reach a stadium when it will become sustainable?

-How Leather Is Made?
+How Leather Is Made.

 Then, the pieces are soaked in lime in order to remove the flesh and hair.
 The following process could be the most pollutant of them all – tanning.
 A huge chunk of world leather tanneries uses chromium, which is a toxic chemical for efficient and cheap tanning.
-This chemical leaves the water blue after using it, and in the countries where most of the leather today is produced – China and India – there are no regulation concerning the environment, so that toxic blue water is dumped into the rivers.
+This chemical leaves the water blue after using it, and in the countries where most of the leather today is produced – China and India – there are no regulations concerning the environment.
+That toxic blue water is dumped into the rivers.

-Ethically Produced Leather
+Ethically Produced Leather.